iuridiniz/drg-play/README.rst

 If SoX doesn't have support to mp3, you can do two things

-1. Recompile SoX with libmad or liblame support
+1. Recompile SoX with libmad or liblame.

 2. Use another program to convert.